This page was updated in August 2020.

 The kitchen also comes with Tasty Junior recipe cards, so kids will be encouraged to try real cooking with grown-ups.
 We received extra themed accessory packs to review – these include fun, interactive play food such as colour-changing emoji cookies and interchangeable ice-cream cones and scoops.
 Our mini testers got stuck into these sets, but they do require separate purchases.

 Best all-round play kitchen

-Cons: large so will take up space, requires time and patience to build
+- Requires time and patience to build

 This realistic-looking play kitchen might end up putting your real kitchen to shame.
 It’s brimming with interactive features, and has a tiled splashback and cute breakfast bar.
 Made with sustainably sourced materials, it comes in an neutral cream colour with wood-look worktop and wipe-clean fittings.